Sierra Leone manager pays for coach's amputation

 It was Keister who first advised Conteh, who is also a policewoman, to see a doctor.

-"I went to the police hospital in Freetown and was treated.
-After some time, I started feeling pain again and it got severe for close to four months.
+"I went to the police hospital in Freetown and was treated After some time, I started feeling pain again and it got severe for close to four months," she added.

 "Seeing that I had lost weight and was deteriorating, John took me to a doctor.
 After the diagnosis, the doctor told us the reason for the pain was because my foot had been badly infected by a poison I stepped on.